Federal judge not ready to rule on blocking new travel ban

 Washington was the first state to sue over the original ban, which resulted in Robart stopping its implementation around the country.
 The lawsuit says the initial travel ban was unconstitutional and hurt the state's businesses and universities.

-Ferguson said earlier this week the revised travel ban has "the same illegal motivations as the original."
+Washington state Attorney General Bob Ferguson said earlier this week that the revised travel ban has "the same illegal motivations as the original."

 White House spokesman Sean Spicer said Thursday the administration believed the revised travel ban will stand up to legal scrutiny.